kintone-labs/kintone-ui-component/docs/document/docs/guides/cleaning-check-list-customization.md

 ### What happens when the Save button is clicked?

-You can specify a click event for the Button component.<br>
+You can specify a click event for the Button component.<br/>
 The required items are checked for whether they have values when the Save button is clicked.

-If a value is missing for an item, the component should display an error message.<br>
+If a value is missing for an item, the component should display an error message.<br/>
 *The error message should be first initialized with an empty string.